Contributor: Nathan Murphy. Lesson ID: 13578

 The Greenback Party

-For the next decade, politics was controlled by the conflict between the North and South as the Civil War was fought and the South had to eventually be rebuilt.
+For the next decade, politics was controlled by the conflict between the North and South as the Civil War was fought, and the South eventually had to be rebuilt.

-The Know Nothing movement did not thrive during this time period because the national unity behind the Republican Party led most of its members to support Lincoln.
+The Know Nothing movement did not thrive during this period because the national unity behind the Republican Party led most of its members to support Lincoln.

 By 1867, the country was struggling through a recession.
-Congress decided to no longer recognize Greenbacks as currency, which casued farmers to rally together to force the U.S. government to issue refunds on these bills.
+Congress decided to no longer recognize Greenbacks as currency, which caused farmers to rally together to force the U.S. government to issue refunds on these bills.

 Unlike the Know Nothing party, the Greenback party expanded its goals beyond this single issue upon which it formed.
 In addition to farmers, workers in labor unions joined the party.
 Their goals were to solidify an eight-hour work day and federal aid against the growing monopolies in the country.